-The settlement and exploitation of the Australian colonies explained subsequent discoveries.
+The settlement and exploitation of the Australian colonies led to subsequent discoveries.
 On 26 March 1800 Captain Henry Waterhouse discovered the Antipodes Islands on his way back to Portsmouth in a Royal Navy sloop that had been based in Sydney.
 Waterhouse named them Isle Penantipode because they were so close to the antipodes of London (directly opposite London on the globe).

 The biggest islands were the last to be found.
 Captain Abraham Bristow, who worked for the sealing and whaling firm S. Enderby and Sons, discovered islands on 18 August 1806 which he named after his father’s friend, Lord Auckland.
-Finally, in late December 1809, sealing captain Frederick Hasselburg discovered an island which he named after his employers, Campbell & Co. of Sydney.
-Six months later Hasselburg also discovered Macquarie Island.
+In late December 1809, sealing captain Frederick Hasselburg discovered an island which he named after his employers, Campbell & Co. of Sydney.
+Six months later Hasselburg discovered Macquarie Island.

 It has been estimated that half of the fur seals caught in the New Zealand sealing trade were taken in the subantarctic islands.
 The Antipodes Islands contributed 27% of the total haul, Macquarie Island 14%, the Bounty Islands 4%, the Auckland Islands 3% and Campbell Island 2%.

 The rush south began with three gangs dropped on the Antipodes Islands in February 1805.
 Over the next two years up to 80 sealers lived there.
 The slaughter was huge.
 Attention then turned to the Bounty and Auckland islands, but by 1810 catches were falling, and neither matched the Antipodes, which alone provided over 330,000 skins.
-From 1810 there was a brief interest in Campbell Island, but for a year or so Macquarie Island was far more fruitful.
+From 1810 there was brief interest in Campbell Island, but for a year or so Macquarie Island was far more fruitful.
 By about 1812 the rush was over.
-There were brief revivals in 1823–26, and again, less intensively, in the 1870s and 1880s, when there was even a short trade in penguin skins used for ladies’ muffs.
+There were revivals in 1823–26, and again, less intensively, in the 1870s and 1880s, when there was a brief trade in penguin skins used for ladies’ muffs.